auth0/docs/articles/libraries/auth0-php/management-api.md

 ... and much more.
 See our [documentation](/api/management/v2) for information on what's possible and the examples below for how to authenticate and access this API.

-### Authentication
+## Authentication

-In order to use the Management API, you must authenticate one of two ways:
+To use the Management API, you must authenticate one of two ways:

 - For temporary access or testing, you can [manually generate an API token](/api/management/v2/tokens#get-a-token-manually) and save it in your `.env` file.
 - For extended access, you must create and execute and Client Credentials grant when access is required.
 This process is detailed on the [Authentication API page](/libraries/auth0-php/authentication-api#regular-web-app-login-flow).